When Good Times Go Bad: 9 Signs of Alcohol Poisoning

 Choking

 Alcohol can numb the gag reflex; people can choke on their own vomit if not positioned properly.
+This is why understanding the risks of binge drinking is essential for safety.

 What to Do If You Suspect Alcohol Poisoning

-If you're ever in this situation, remember that it's better to err on the side of caution.
-The first thing you should do is call emergency services.
-While help is on the way, there are critical steps you can take to mitigate the risk.
 Try your best to keep the affected individual awake and upright; this can help prevent them from slipping into a deeper state of unconsciousness.
 If they start vomiting, it’s vital to keep them on their side to prevent choking—a real danger if their gag reflex is compromised.
 And remember, keeping them warm is key, as alcohol can significantly lower body temperature, leading to hypothermia.

 Understanding and Addressing Alcohol Poisoning